-The process I am describing here is what Jan de Vos rather neatly calls psychologisation.
+The process I am describing here is what Jan de Vos rather neatly calls psychologization.
 Through this term, de Vos helps us to appreciate the fact of the constructed nature of the object of psychology and, through his deliberations on the functioning of psychology, he helps us to understand the implications of psychology today.
 But, of course, thinking psychology differently is no easy matter.
-The process of psychologisation runs deep and there is no easy alternative.
-Philosophy, religion and, more recently, psychoanalysis have offered rich alternative approaches to thinking the self and the relation between the self, the social and the world or cosmos but, arguably, the process of psychologisation has operated so forcefully that it is extremely difficult to pursue and maintain any such alternative perspective without slipping back into a psychologised view.
-Reading history backwards we can already discern something of a psychologised idea of individual identity in Saint Augustine’s Confessions, arguably the first autobiography.
+The process of psychologization runs deep and there is no easy alternative.
+Philosophy, religion and, more recently, psychoanalysis have offered rich alternative approaches to thinking about the self and the relation between the self, the social and the world or cosmos but, arguably, the process of psychologization has operated so forcefully that it is extremely difficult to pursue and maintain any such alternative perspective without slipping back into a psychologized view.
+Reading history backwards we can already discern something of a psychologized idea of individual identity in Saint Augustine’s Confessions, arguably the first autobiography.
 Even Hume, the great sceptic who refuted the notion of a core self, fashions, in his autobiography, an image of a self which is every bit as discrete and autonomous as the psychological self his philosophical work would seek to depose.
-And despite the radical incommensurability between Freudian ideas and psychology, much of how Freud is understood now is very much a Freud filtered through and by a process of psychologisation.
+And despite the radical incommensurability between Freudian ideas and psychology, much of how Freud is understood now is very much a Freud filtered through and by a process of psychologization.
 Consider the notion of the unconscious which we habitually refer to as my unconscious or your unconscious.
-The common understanding of the subject of psychoanalysis is just as much a discrete interiority as the subject of psychology and the goals of psychoanalysis are often assumed to be much the same too.
+The common understanding of the subject of psychoanalysis is just as much a discrete interiority as the subject of psychology, and the goals of psychoanalysis are often assumed to be much the same too.

-We might ask, how is possible not to operate, not to think from within a psychologised position?
+We might ask, how is it possible not to operate, not to think from within a psychologized position?
 How could one write an autobiography from anything other than an individual position?
-Indeed, how is possible to write at all without doing so through a particular voice, presenting a particular position which, in the end is a reflection of a particular person?
+Indeed, how is it possible to write at all without doing so through a particular voice, presenting a particular position which, in the end, is a reflection of a particular person?
 Similarly, is not psychoanalysis concerned in the first instance with the troubles and experience of one lone individual lying on a couch and their lone voice unfolding their own perspective?
 When we write, when we speak, we do so from a particular and exclusive position?
 Is not such a position simply what psychology points to?
-Arguably, no. Arguably, we are of course inclined to see things this way precisely because we have been so psychologised.
+Arguably, no. Arguably, we are, of course, inclined to see things this way precisely because we have been so psychologized.
 This is very much de Vos’s argument.
 But this is no naïve approach.
-Throughout this book, there is a perpetual awareness of the risk or even inevitability of slipping back into the trap of psychologisation.
+Throughout this book, there is a perpetual awareness of the risk or even inevitability of slipping back into the trap of psychologization.
 Turn to the cover.
 You are told there the author of this book is Jan de Vos.
-Turning the pages, you follow his argument, in the process internalising his voice, trying to understand his point.
-However well the argument against psychologisation is laid out, on the level of form, does psychologisation not recuperate it all in the last instance?
-Here is a discrete, autonomous entity externalising his interior reasoning.
+Turning the pages, you follow his argument, in the process you internalize his voice, trying to understand his point.
+However well the argument against psychologization is laid out, on the level of form, does psychologization not recuperate it all in the last instance?
+Here is a discrete, autonomous entity externalizing his interior reasoning.
 Is this not how we necessarily come to understand a monograph?